 For more information regarding COVID-19 SPSL requirements applicable to your workplace, including how COVID-19 SPSL interacts with other leaves/ordinances, contact an author of this blog post or the Hogan Lovells lawyer with whom you regularly work.

-*Shannon Finnegan, a Law Clerk in the New York Office, contributed to this blog post.
+*An author of this post, Shannon Finnegan, is a Law Clerk in the New York Office.